emmettng/emmettng/content/blogs/No-Free-Fables-It-is-so-easy.md

 Unfortunately, after so many years, this serial killer has to keep suppressing his unspeakable dark desire.
 Because all these hostages could produce distinguishable (from monkey) work at easy.

-Until one day, he need a solution from a data scientist.
-And all his could provide to the data scientist and monkeys are the record of task description and a calculator.
+Until one day, he needs a solution from a data scientist.
+And all he could provide to the data scientist and monkeys are the record of task description and a calculator.